Common law copyright: State law copyright claims

 Common law copyright is also the term used in the United States to refer to most state law copyright claims.
 In 1978, Section 301 took effect, preempting all state common law copyright claims that fall under subject matter in Section 102 (Subject matter of copyright: In general) or Section 103 (Subject matter of copyright: Compilations and derivative works) except for sound recordings fixed before February 15, 1972.
 This leaves a sizable amount of work that still falls under a mixture of state statutes and common law copyright.

 Most state-law copyright claims are preempted by federal copyright law, but for some categories of works, common law (state) copyright may be available.
 For instance, in the New York State 2005 case, Capitol Records v.
 Naxos of America, the court held that pre-1972 sound recordings, which do not receive federal copyrights, may nevertheless receive state common law copyrights.
-This precedent was partially overruled in 2016 in Flo & Eddie Inc. v.
+This precedent was partially overruled in 2016 in Flo & Eddie, Inc. v.
 Sirius XM Radio, which determined that the extent of common law copyright in New York did not cover the performance of a sound recording.

+Major changes to the federal laws of copyright for pre-1972 sound recordings were made in the 2018 enactment of the Music Modernization Act, including the CLASSICS Act.
+Such works are now covered by federal copyright law.
+Federal preemption over the state common law (and conflicting state statutes) implies that federal copyright for those works will now have definite scope and duration, as specified in the federal statutes.
+Potentially non-preempted common law rights may remain to be identified and addressed as further rulings unfold under the new statute.